Skip to main content

 District Services and Responsibilities

-A: After a Request for Mosquito Control Services form is received, the district will attempt to inspect or treat pools on a property, dependent on location conditions and debris removal status.
-While the District will work to provide support where possible, our ability to offer direct services will depend on available resources and access.
+A: Yes.
+After receiving a request for service, the district will attempt to inspect or treat pools on a property, dependent on location conditions and debris removal status.
 We encourage property owners to stay informed and reach out if they have any concerns.

 A: No. The District does not provide services to drain pools.
 Please contact the Los Angeles County Department of Public Health for additional information